There are two variations:

 Variation A: WHITE Cooper-Jarrett vans that have COPPER signs.
 See: No. 6430.

-Variation B: Fruehauf vans that are GREEN with metal side panels labeled "LIONEL LINES."
+Variation B: Fruehauf vans that are GREEN with metal side panels labeled "LIONEL TRAINS."

 Variation C: Same as Variation A, except two GRAY vans.